High valuations weigh on U.S. stocks ahead of earnings

 “Folks who say that stocks are fairly or over valued now are just looking at one metric of P/E based on history, but they are ignoring the fact that interest rates and inflation are about 65 percent below where they normally are.
 When those two are low, the P/E should naturally be higher,” Orlando said.

-Reporting by David Randall and Rodrigo Campos; editing by Linda Stern and Chizu Nomiyama
+Reporting by David Randall and Rodrigo Campos; Editing by Linda Stern, Chizu Nomiyama and Frances Kerry